RyukazeKun/RyukazeKun/README.md

 # 💫 About Me:
-Hello, my name is Royal, a 3rd Year Computer Science student passionate about Robotics, Machine Learning, and Game AI.
+Hello, my name is Royal, a software engineer passionate about Robotics, Machine Learning, and Game AI.
 With a foundation in web development using HTML, CSS, JavaScript, Django and other skills such as C++, RStudio, and MATLAB.
 I'm eager to dive deeper into these advanced fields.
 I am actively seeking opportunities to apply my skills to practical projects and research, aiming to pursue a career in this field.

 ## 🌐 Socials: